-2. Exercise by general residuary clause.
-In Estate of Carter, 47 Cal.2d 200, 302 P.2d 201 (1956), the Supreme Court interpreted Probate Code Section 125 to require a holding that a residuary clause in a will, which did not mention the testator-donee's general testamentary power, exercised the power despite the clearly provable intent of the donee not to exercise the power.
-Under the Carter rule, the donee of a power may, through the unintended exercise of the power, cause disadvantageous-and possibly disasterous-tax consequences for his estate.
-See California Will Drafting § 13.12 (Cal.
+2. Exercise of general power of appointment by residuary clause in donee's will.
+In Estate of Carter, 47 Cal.2d 200, 302 P.2d 301 (1956), the Supreme Court interpreted Probate Code Section 125 to require a holding that a residuary clause in a will, which did not mention the testator-donee's general testamentary power, exercised the power despite the clearly provable intent of the donee not to exercise the power.
+Under the Carter rule, the donee of a power may, through the unintended exercise of the power, cause disadvantageous--and possibly disasterous--tax consequences for his estate.
+See California Will Drafting § 7.11 (Cal.
 Cont.
 Ed.
 Bar 1965).
 The rule may also result in the passing of the appointive property to residuary legatees where the donee intended the property to pass to the takers in default.